w3c/secure-payment-confirmation/README.md

 ## Authenticating a payment

-Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) with the `secure-payment-confirmation` payment method to prompt the user to verify a SecurePaymentCredential created by any other origin.
+Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) with the `secure-payment-confirmation` payment method to prompt the user to verify a `PaymentCredential` created by any other origin.
 The `PaymentRequest.show()` method requires a user gesture.
 The browser will display a native user interface with the payment amount and the payee origin, which is taken to be the origin of the top-level context where the `PaymentRequest` API was invoked.

 Proposed new `secure-payment-confirmation` payment method: